 “Its job is to lead Tama-nui-te-raa from the house of the winter maiden, Hine Takurua, to the house of the summer maiden, Hine Raumati.
 If you look at it in a metaphorical way, the star cluster leads us from the cold of winter, into a brighter future.”

 For Waikato-Tainui, traditions around Matariki include coming together over kai (food) and waiata (song) to strengthen whanaungatanga (relationships).
 Those that lived inland would plant food crops, binding them to the taiao (environment).
 Every practice during this season reflects the proverb ‘Ko taku muri, taku mua — my past and my future are synonymous with each other’.

 Matariki is the surveyor of the Milky Way

-For Matariki Festival 2019, the taurapa (stern post) of Taaheretikitiki II waka taua has been chosen as the featured hero image.
-This is one of five waka in the Waikato-Tainui fleet, which makes regular appearances on the Waikato River for special occasions.
+The taurapa (stern post) of Taaheretikitiki II waka taua was chosen as the hero image for Matariki Festival in 2019.
+It is one of five waka in the Waikato-Tainui fleet, which makes regular appearances on the Waikato River for special occasions.

-The waka taua is a taonga (treasure) to Waikato-Tainui, the iwi manaaki for this year’s festival, with a special whakapapa connection to Ngaati Whaatua.
+The waka taua is a taonga (treasure) to Waikato-Tainui, with a special whakapapa connection to Ngaati Whaatua.